Menachem's Writings

 In each community, different sounds were lost, resulting in today's often great variations in Hebrew pronunciation around the Jewish world.

-In the fifth chapter of Pirkei Avoth we learn that God created the universe with speech.
+In the fifth chapter of Pirkei Avoth we learn that haShem created the universe with speech.
 "With ten sayings the world was created".

-These sources demonstrate that God's utterance of a word is what brings the named object into material reality.
-The sources above are from the revealed Torah (the Talmud).
-The esoteric Kabbalah contains many more references to speech-creation concepts, but we do not need to enter into that realm.
-An understanding of God's creative methodology is reachable without delving into these difficult depths.
+These sources demonstrate that haShem's utterance of a word is what brings the named object into material reality.
+The sources above are from the revealed Tora (the Talmud).
+The esoteric Kabala contains many more references to speech-creation concepts.
+However we do not need to enter into that realm.
+An understanding of haShem's creative methodology is reachable without delving into these difficult depths.

 Speech is the ultimate creative tool, providing the ability to create an object from absolute nothingness.
-It is important to emphasise that this creation occurs via a "spoken", not a written, word.
-It is one thing for a word to spelt correctly -- it is another to pronounce it in its true, individual form.
+It is important to emphasise that this creation occurs via a spoken, not a written, word.
+It is one thing for a word to be spelt correctly -- it is another to pronounce it in its true, individual form.
 Pronunciation, not spelling, is paramount.
-But as each sound has a unique characterisation, and each printable character has a unique sound, we do in fact have a one to one correspondence, we have a truly phonetic alphabet when Hebrew is uttered as it should be.
+However as each sound has a unique characterisation, and each printable character has a unique sound, we do in fact have a one to one correspondence, we do have a truly phonetic alphabet, when Hebrew is uttered as it should be.

-So if God speaks a word containing a thaleth (as in the English word breathe), it is important that the correct sound be used.
-The object created with a d sound will be different to that created with a th.
+So if haShem speaks a word containing a thaleth (as in the English word breathe), it is important that the correct sound be used.
+An object created with a d sound will be different a different article to that created with a th.

 Sounds have varying effects on the cosmos at large and on sub-particles at the micro level.
 Most can only begin to wonder how.
 How does this effect us?
 Why is it important?
 Can we too potentially create?

-First, emulating God is an important concept.
-If that's how God pronounces a word, then we should [attempt to] pronounce it the same way.
-We wear tefillin because God wears tefillin.
-We are holy because God is Holy.
+First, emulating haShem is an important concept.
+If that is how haShem pronounces a word, then we should [attempt to] pronounce it the same way.
+We wear tefillin because haShem wears tefillin.
+We are holy because haShem is Holy.
 Emulation is an important aspect of our relationship with our Creator.

-But more than that -- yes, we too [can] have the ability to create, to produce something new, from nothing.
-It is an ability which God only bequeathed to speakers of His language.
-Hebrew is the only language of prophesy, because it is the language spoken by God, it is the language of the cosmos.
+More than that however -- yes, we too [can] have the ability to create, to produce something new, from nothing.
+It is an ability which haShem only bequeathed to speakers of His language.
+Hebrew is the only language of prophesy, because it is the language spoken by haShem, it is the language of the cosmos.
 So pronunciation is important.

-I am not saying that it is easy, that every can reach the level of prophesy -- it requires intense training and one must reach a certain spiritual plane -- and I am not saying that anyone today is capable of creating by the spoken word.
-But God is showing us that creation is achieved by spoken words alone.
-We should endeavour to use the language correctly, especially in prayer and meditation.
+I am not saying that it is easy, that everyone can reach the level of prophesy -- it requires intense training and one must reach a certain spiritual plane -- and I am not saying that just anyone today is capable of creating by the spoken word.
+But haShem is showing us that creation is achieved by spoken words alone.
+We should endeavour to use our language correctly, especially in prayer and meditation.

 Today's computer programs are written using a subset of the English language, joined together by a simple grammar.
 For example, the famous program from Bell Labs,